gautampk95/extended_bc5/README.md

 # Extended BC5: A Comparison of Results Produced by Python and R Implementations

+In my master's thesis, I developed an extension of the well-known Dose-Response (DR) curve method, introducing a model capable of incorporating multiple explanatory variables.
+This new approach, termed the "Extended BC.5 method," was shown to be applicable not only in Toxicology but also across various other fields.
+The original work was implemented in R due to the comprehensive DR modeling capabilities of its libraries.
+Recently, I translated this work into Python by developing a [library] (https://github.com/gautampk95/drm_basic) that supports common DR models, successfully replicating the thesis results in a more widely adopted programming environment.

+This project primarily focuses on the key results obtained from my thesis work in R, comparing them with the implementations in Python as demonstrated throughout this project.

 ## Proposed Extended BC.5 method
 In the thesis work, the extended BC.5 method comprised 5 functions in its formulation, as shown below: